DNA Data Storage: Unlocking Massive Information Capacity

 Data is at everyone’s fingertips in our current high-tech modern-day world, and the amount of data available to us all is exponentially increasing by the day.
 Over the years, and throughout the data boom age of the last decade or so, companies have sought ways of storing more significant amounts of data (both in hardware and in the cloud) and have looked at ways of storing large amounts of data in smaller hardware architectures.

-Now, it’s safe to say that we wouldn’t have many of the modern-day technological capabilities if it weren’t for the ability to store this data.
+The question arises: how much data is in a strand of DNA?
+Each strand can store an impressive amount of information, equivalent to millions of gigabytes, showcasing the incredible potential of DNA as a data storage medium.
 However, as the world continues to create more and more data, it needs to be stored somewhere.
 If the production of data carries on at the same (or greater) rate than we are currently producing, the amount of data will soon outpace the available data storage capabilities, so scientists and engineers are still trying to discover new cutting-edge data storage methods.

 Data Storage within DNA

 Most people know about DNA (aka deoxyribonucleic acid) as the molecule that holds the information, i.e. the genetic codes, within our bodies.
 What some people don’t realise is that this equates to a seriously large amount of information being stored within a single biomolecule.
-DNA molecules can store up to 215 petabytes, or 215 million gigabytes, of data in a single doubled stranded molecule, making it one of the highest storage density mediums in the world.
+This brings us to another intriguing question: how much data is stored in DNA across the entire human body?
+The cumulative storage capacity of human DNA far exceeds that of any artificial medium, pointing to exciting possibilities for future data storage technologies.
 Simply put, the information storage devices within our bodies are much more capable than we can currently create, so there has been a lot of focus in trying to harness the power and data storage capabilities of DNA for our own man-made data storage systems.

 It’s not just the storage density of DNA that is appealing; it also has a long usable lifetime and has a very good energy efficiency compared to other storage mediums.
-While there are several ways that DNA can be utilised within storage devices, a typical DNA data storage system involves encoding the data onto a series of DNA sequences, which generates a pool of DNA strands that stores the data.
+How much information can be stored in DNA?
+Scientists estimate that DNA's storage capacity allows it to hold billions of terabytes of data, making it a formidable medium for long-term data preservation.
 To read the data stored within these devices, the DNA strands are read by a DNA sequencer and the information held within the strands is decoded back into an electronically compatible form.

 As it stands, a lot of the databases used in DNA-based storage devices are static, but many believe that these devices could include some dynamic aspects, and this could push the capabilities beyond what is currently possible.
 These dynamic implementations could be the key to realising commercially viable DNA-based storage systems.